GreenStar Homes Certification Manual Version 4

 Products that can help

-Awair features an integrated and standalone air quality monitoring system that show air quality scores based on pollutant and communicates with a phone or PC to track air quality issues and patterns as well as sends notifications if there is an issue.
-Get Awair today https://www.getawair.com/
+Awair features an integrated and standalone air quality monitoring system that tracks air quality scores based on the level of pollutants and records patterns.
+The results can be sent to a phone or PC to inform occupants in real time.

 Verification